Lead teacher in doomed Tochigi mountaineering excursion said instructors believed conditions safe | The Japan Times

 The leaders of the expedition did not order the participants to carry avalanche beacons that emit radio signals to locate people buried underneath snow as they did not plan to go to risky places, Inose said.

-“Beacons are essential in winter mountain climbing, where climbers have to go high up in the mountains,” he said.
-But they were not needed for spring climbing excursions for high school students because they essentially did not go to such dangerous places, he added.

-Following the fatal accident, the prefecture’s school board is considering banning “winter climbing” by high school students and making training excursions, which were not subject to inspections before the incident, subject to advance safety checks.
+Following the avalanche, the prefectural board of education is considering banning “winter climbing” by high school students and making training excursions, which were not subject to inspections before the incident, subject to advance safety checks.

-As mountain climbing during the winter season poses many risks, the Japan Sports Agency effectively bans the practice by high school students.

 The committee comprises members from the mountaineering committee of the prefecture’s high school athletic federation.